 Due to the nature of these Distance Learning courses, the emphasis is very much on self-directed study.

 Learners should be able to take all the information needed to complete the course from the Workbooks but will also receive high level support from their Assessor and the Distance Learning Team.

 Each unit will have a set deadline so Learners can plan their study time to fit in with these dates.

 Learners must be aged 19 years or over as at the start of the academic year (31st August).

 Must have lived in the UK or EAA for the last three years.

 Must currently reside in England, in a post code outside of London, the Greater Manchester Combined Authority, the Liverpool City Region Combined Authority, the West Midlands Combined Authority, the Tees Valley Combined Authority, the Cambridgeshire and Peterborough Combined Authority, the Newcastle Upon Tyne, North Tyneside and Northumberland Combined Authority, the Barnsley, Doncaster, Rotherham and Sheffield Combined Authority and the West Yorkshire Combined Authority.

 Additional Costs and Information

-The allotted time for each learner to complete this course is 4 months.
+The allotted time for completion of this course is four months.